nymtech/docs/content/quickstart/send-some-packets.md

 description: "Build your first Nym app, a simple chat application that works in the browser"
 ---

-Welcome to Nym!
 Before we start, the obligatory immature cryptography warning.

 {{% notice warning %}}
 Please, don't depend on our code for strong privacy (yet).
 We are still at an early stage.{{% /notice %}}

 Having said that, we are aiming to bring very strong privacy guarantees to users and service providers, and you want to see how it works.
 So let's dance.

 This quickstart demonstrates how you can use Nym from webassembly-capable browser or mobile apps.
 Other languages are supported via a Rust client which exposes a websocket to give you the same functionality as what we explain here - so if you want to write a Nym app in any server-side language (Python, JavaScript, C#, Java, Scala, etc) you can do that.
-See the mixnet section of the docs for more information.
+See the [Build Privacy Applications](/docs/build-peapps) section of the docs for more information.

-## Sending mixnet messages using JavaScript and WebAssembly
+## Setup

 Install [npm](https://www.npmjs.com/get-npm) for your platform.
 Then, from the top-level `nym` directory: